Gerard Seghers

-Gerard Seghers (1591 – 18 March 1651) was a Flemish painter, art collector, and art dealer.
+Gerard Seghers (c.
+17 March 1591 – 18 March 1651) was a Flemish painter, art collector, and art dealer.
 After a period of study and residence in Italy, he returned to Flanders where he became one of the leading representatives of the Flemish Caravaggisti movement.
 In his later career he abandoned the Caravaggist style and genre motifs to become an important painter of large altarpieces for local churches.